Variable reports

 A lot of users already use the custom categories.
 One thing which characterizes the custom categories is the possibility to link objects.

 To give an example: Say that your company uses printers which are assigned to certain offices.
-The rooms 1.01 to 1.07 use Printer A, rooms 1.08 to 1.11 use Printer B.
+The rooms 1.01 to 1.07 use HQ Staff Printer 01, rooms 1.08 to 1.11 use HQ Staff Printer 02.

-This can be documented with the custom category Department.
-This category is assigned to the object type Printer and defined as single-value category, not as list category ("Multi-Value").
-The Department attribute is added as Object-Relation (multiple selection) with the addition Share Access.
+This can be documented with the custom category Department printer.
+This category is assigned to the object type Printer and defined as single-value category.
+The Department printer for attribute is added as Object-Relation (Several objects) with the addition Share Access.

-Then change to the object Printer.
-Now you can select the assigned rooms in the Department category.
+Then open the object HQ Staff Printer 01.
+Now you can select the assigned rooms in the Department printer category.

 The result in the category is shown in the following picture.